- 12 minutes to read

 - Sort grouped data by summary values

-In the Data Grid, you can specify the way column values are presented and edited by assigning DevExpress editors to columns.
-An end-user can edit records in-place and within a separate edit form.
-If a data source supports record adding and removing, you can perform record management in code and using a standalone or embedded Data Navigator control.
+Data Grid editors allow you to specify how column values are displayed and edited.
+An end user can edit records in-place and within a separate edit form.
+If a data source allows CRUD operations, you can use the grid’s API to perform these operations in code.
+A user can manage records with a standalone or embedded Data Navigator control.

-- Add and remov rows, in code and using a Data Navigator control
+- Add and remove rows, in code and using a Data Navigator control

 - Edit data in a standalone (modal) or in-line edit form